 Upon commencing employment you will undertake an intensive and comprehensive initial training course to equip you with the skills and knowledge required as a successful call-taker.
-Once you have successfully completed your training you will be awarded with a 22147VIC Certificate II in Emergency Communications, appropriate to the emergency service organisation group (Ambulance, Victoria Police/SES, Fire Services) for which you will be taking calls.
-Seven (7) core units and one (1) or more stream competency units are required for achievement of the 22147VIC Certificate II in Emergency Communications 22147VIC Certificate II in Emergency Communications (182 KB)
+Once you have successfully completed your training you will be awarded with a Certificate II in Emergency Communications (22456VIC), comprising of eight (8) core units.

 Successful completion of this certificate is a requirement for continuing employment with ESTA.
 Learners who do not achieve the certificate are issued with a statement of attainment reflecting the units successfully completed.

-Following the successful attainment of 22147VIC Certificate II in Emergency Communications and subsequent consolidation of your skills, the opportunity may arise for you to further your training and become a dispatcher (appropriate to the service in which you are currently engaged).
-Your appointment as a dispatcher is based on the successful completion of 22148VIC Certificate III in Emergency Communications 22148VIC Certificate III in Emergency Communications (176.31 KB)
+Following the successful attainment of Certificate II in Emergency Communications (22456VIC) and subsequent consolidation of your skills, the opportunity may arise for you to further your training and become a dispatcher (appropriate to the service in which you are currently engaged).
+Your appointment as a dispatcher is based on the successful completion of Certificate III in Emergency Communications (22457VIC).

 The successful completion of both the call-taker and dispatcher training program is based on the successful undertaking of a series of assessments.
-All assessments undertaken within the ESTA training environment (both 'on' and 'off' shift) are specific to the competency standards associated with the 22147VIC Certificate II and 22148VIC Certificate III in Emergency Communications and are conducted within the guidelines of the National Standards for assessing by ensuring validity, reliability, fairness and flexibility.
+All assessments undertaken within the ESTA training environment (both 'on' and 'off' shift) are specific to the competency standards associated with the Certificate II in Emergency Communications (22456VIC) and Certificate III in Emergency Communications (22457VIC) and are conducted within the guidelines of the National Standards for assessing by ensuring validity, reliability, fairness and flexibility.

 There are four (4) types of assessments used by ESTA to determine competency.